Counterfactual Credit Assignment in Model-Free Reinforcement Learning: Additional Experimental Details

 \subsubsection{Ablation Study}

-Fig.\ref{fig.ablation.bptt} shows the impact of the the number of back-propagation through time steps performed into the backward RNN of the hindsight function while performing full rollouts.
-This show that learning in hard tasks, where hindsight is crucial for performances, is not much impacted by the number of back-propagation steps performed into the backward RNN.
-This is great news as this indicates that learning in challenging credit assignment tasks can happen when the hindsight function sees the whole future but only can backprop through a limited window. \FloatBarrier
+Fig.\ref{fig.ablation.bptt} shows the impact of the number of back-propagation through time steps performed into the backward RNN of the hindsight function while performing full rollouts.
+This shows that learning in `hard’ tasks, i.e.\ where hindsight is crucial for performances, is not much impacted by the number of back-propagation steps performed into the backward RNN.
+This is great news as this indicates that learning in challenging credit assignment tasks still works when the hindsight function sees the whole future but can only backprop through a limited window.

-Fig.\ref{fig.interleaving_ablation_unroll} shows how performances of CCA with an RNN for the hindsight function are impacted by the unroll length.
-As expected, the less you are able to look into the future, the harder it becomes to solve this hard credit assignment task as you become limited in your capacity to take exogenous effects into account.
-The two previous results are exciting because to work at its fullest CCA seems to only require to have access to as many steps into the future as possible while not needing to do back-propagation through the full sequence.
-This observation is really handy as the environments considered become more complex and with longer episodes.
+Fig.\ref{fig.interleaving_ablation_unroll} shows how performances of CCA-RNN are impacted by the unroll length.
+As expected, the less it is able to look into the future, the harder it becomes to solve hard credit assignment tasks as it is limited in its capacity to take into account exogenous effects.

+The two previous results are promising since CCA seems to only require to have access to as many steps into the future as possible while not needing to do back-propagation through the full sequence.

 \FloatBarrier \FloatBarrier